 OCHA in its December 2016 report has estimated that between January to December 2016 more than 614,225 refugees have returned to Afghanistan from Pakistan (out of which 244,125 undocumented and 370,102 registered).
 Of these, 93% have returned since July 2016.
 Since 1 January 2017, the total number of undocumented returnees arriving from Pakistan has risen to 33,026, a 50% increase from the numbers in the same period in 2016.
 An estimated 600,000 returnees and IDP children (60%) are in need of education in emergencies in 2017 in Afghanistan.

-EPD in Laghman and Kunduz with financial support of United Nations International Children’s Emergency Fund (UNICEF) will work to reach out to 3000 girls and boys affected by conflict in Afghanistan to access quality inclusive education in a safe and protective environment.
-During the project’s life, Temporary learning Spaces (TLs), Community-Based School classes (CBSs) and Accelerating Learning centers (ALC) will be provided and teachers will be recruited to foster returnee students in different age groups with observing higher percentage of girls.
-The recruited teachers and Department of Education personnel will be trained respectively on EiE and EiE management.
+EPD in Laghman and Kunduz with financial support of United Nations International Children’s Emergency Fund (UNICEF) worked to reach out to 3000 girls and boys affected by conflict in Afghanistan to access quality inclusive education in a safe and protective environment.
+During the project’s life, It contributed to restoring normalcy in the lives of children and providing children with age-appropriate learning opportunities, such as 27 Community based services (CBS) and 19 Accelerated Learning Classes (ALC), community based learning, language and catch-up classes, as well as recreational activities.